 Add in your apples to cook until tender.
 You'll want to watch your sweet gravy making sure it doesn't burn.
 Sugary syrups do tend to burn pretty quickly if you aren't careful.
 This is definitely a dish you want to monitor while cooking.

-Once your apples are all softened, you can pour into a pie crust, scoop into tart pans or simply store for use later.
-I love heating up a 1/2 cup of this and pouring directly over a scoop of my favorite vanilla bean ice cream or coconut ice cream.
+Once your apples are all softened, you can pour them into a pie crust.
+Scoop into tart pans or simply store for use later.
+I love heating up a 1/2 cup of this and pouring directly over a scoop of my favorite vanilla bean ice cream or cinnamon ice cream.